Want to get your tour and activities company on the map? Local search is a complicated ecosystem, but one service stands out: Google Business Profile.

 It might not be necessary to direct all your review requests to Google, depending on how much local competition you’re dealing with.
 Just a few positive reviews can make your company stand out.

 Because Google Maps users can upload their own photos to your GBP listing, it’s difficult to control how your business is represented.
-There are two steps you can take to ameliorate the issue, though.
+There are two steps you can take to improve the situation, though.

 – Upload your own photos.
 The more high-quality photos you include with your listing, the less weight an assortment of user photos will have.